Division of Rehabilitation Services and Special Education

 In addition to his teaching responsibilities, Dr. Martin serves as senior research and evaluation consultant with the Heading off Environmental Asthma in Lousiana in collaboration with Merck and Xavier University.
 He serves as Deputy Editor of Health Promotion Practice, and as peer reveiwer for many professional publications.
 He is an active member of the Society of Public Health Educators, and the American Alliance for Health Physical Education Recreation and Dance among others.
 He serves a variety of state and community boards concerned with community health.
 His research interests include systems dynamics, behavioral science, chronic disease and evaluation.
 He is certified by the National Commission for Health Education Credentialing and is a prolific author contributing to the development of national standards for the discipline.
 Dr. Martin includes students as junior colleagues in all of his work and is a sought after adviser.

-Kathy Miles has been an educator for forty years.
-She began her teaching career in elementary education.
+Kathy Miles began her teaching career in elementary education.
 After teaching for eighteen years in Maine, she ventured to Europe to teach at a NATO base for the Department of Defense at The Supreme Headquarters Allied Powers Europe (SHAPE) in Belgium.
-As Kathy says, "This was a game changer for her professionally."
+As Kathy says, "This was a game changer for me professionally."
 She worked with children from many diverse cultures and after five amazing years in Europe, Kathy and her husband, Bruce, returned to Maine so she could begin her new teaching adventure working with student teachers at UMF.
 Her passion for teaching and working with preservice teachers has remained strong throughout her seventeen years at UMF, and she continues to marvel at the dedication and committment that her student teachers bring to their new professions.
 She is proud that UMF graduates are highly regarded and that children everywhere benefit from having a UMF-trained teacher.

 Stephanie is currently a Ph.D.
 Higher Education student and the lead instructor for School Health, guiding students who want to teach in Maine schools to earn a K-12 certification.
 The coordination of school health requires an alignment with Secondary Education, the Director of Student Teaching, and the student teaching Supervisors.
 She is committed to primary prevention and has 25 years of teaching/designing professional development for practicing teachers and school health coordinators.
 Her primary responsiblity is providing pre-service knowledge and skills necessary to teach in the 21st century classroom.
 She is a longstanding member of the state planning committee for Comprehensive School Health Education.
 In addition, she teaches 2 graduate courses in the summer for Educational Outreach - SHE 530: Foundations of School Health is online and SHE 533 is a Summer Institute with an extended deadline for the summative assessments.